Policies

 Policy Statement

 No staff are employed without full DBS checks.
-Internal disclosures are updated every year and the DBS informed of any changes (if changes occur, a new DBS disclosure is required).
+Internal disclosures are updated every year and the DBS informs of any changes (if changes occur, a new DBS disclosure is required).

 For staff members who have lived and/or worked outside the UK, qualifications are checked via NARIC.
 The UK DBS checks cover international disclosures.